Chair: Yale Kodwo Nyameazea

 The Social Work Program has been fully accredited by the Council on Social Work Education since 1987.
 The primary objective of the Department of Social Work is preparation for entry-level professional social work practice.
 Courses are offered in social work practice; social policy and social justice; human diversity and populations-at-risk; human behavior and the social environment; social work values and ethics; research, and field work.
 In order to declare a Social Work Major, students are required to:

-- submit an application for admission to the Social Work Program (while enrolled in SWK 3800 );
+- submit an application for admission to the BSW Program (while enrolled in SWK 3050);

-- demonstrate and maintain a minimum QPA of 2.50 within the General Education (liberal arts) requirements;
+- demonstrate and maintain a minimum overall QPA of 2.50;

-- be accepted by the Social Work Admissions Committee.
+- be accepted by the BSW Admissions Committee.
 To be accepted by the BSW Admissions Committee, students must:

 - complete all the foundation year or Junior Year Semester I courses with a minimum grade of C or a QPA of 2.0 in each course.